 - Smaller Sensors — Active RFID readers are very small, and can easily be kept out of sight in high security environments, or in customer-facing spaces.

 - Again, Penetrates Non-metal Solids—This can also be a problem if determining precise room location matters, as signals can ‘bleed’ through walls or other barriers you may care about.
 For example, this is not usually the appropriate technology for a duress alert system.

 This is a newer ultra-high frequency wireless technology with many interesting applications.
 You can pack a lot of information into a Gen2IR signal, and the system is highly customizable.
-We’re excited to use this technology in our forthcoming RTNmobile staff duress solution, powered by Centrak.

 - Highly Accurate—The higher frequency allows detailed, accurate location data to transmit very quickly.